codegoddddd/Happiness-index-test/README.md

 # happiness_test
-A project for the SIH
+A project for the Sunhacks Hackathon